directus/directus/docs/concepts/app-overview.md

 This module is an internal set of guides, concepts, and reference docs for your project's specific version of Directus.
 It also includes a dynamic [API Reference](/reference/api/introduction) that is dynamically tailored to your custom schema.
-The docs are organized into four distinct sections:
+The docs are organized into these distinct sections:

-- [Getting Started](/getting-started/introduction) — Novice Oriented.
-For a platform intro and installation.
+- [Getting Started](/getting-started/introduction/) — Novice oriented, for a platform intro and installation.
-- [Concepts](/concepts/app-overview) — Learning Oriented.
-For understanding the platform.
+- [Concepts](/concepts/platform-overview/) — Learning oriented, for understanding the platform.
-- [Guides](/concepts/roles-and-permissions) — Problem Oriented.
-Follow along with steps while working.
+- [Guides](/guides/projects/) — Problem oriented, follow along with steps while working.
-- [Reference](/reference/api/introduction) — Information Oriented.
-Look up info and specs while working.
+- [Reference](/reference/command-line-interface/) — Information oriented, look up info and specs while working.
+- [API Reference](/reference/api/introduction/) — Information oriented, look up API resources while working.
+- [Extensions](/extensions/displays/) — Problem oriented — follow along with steps while working.
+- [Contributing](/contributing/introduction/) — Contributor oriented — resources for working on Open-Source Core.

 ::: tip Updating the Docs